Protein Farts - Everything You Need To Know to Save Your Relationship

 What Causes Stinky Protein Farts?

-This video below is not what you want out of a protein powder.
+This funny video below is not what you want out of a protein powder.

 Can Too Much Protein Lead to Foul-smelling Flatulence?

 For optimal protein consumption, each meal should contain an adequate amount.
-If you calculate your total daily intake of protein (about 0.5-1 gram per kilogram of body weight) and then roughly divide that into three portions (or the amount of meals and snacks you eat per day,) that should give you a reasonable distribution of protein throughout the day and avoid overload problems.
-This is determined by your body and activity level for how much to consume.
-If you overshoot the mark and consume too much at once, excess protein winds up in the large intestine and colon where bacteria have a field day.
-The side product is a lot of hydrogen sulphide gas, the stinky chemical component of smelly farts.
-Poor quality protein can have the same effect.
+If you calculate your total daily intake of protein (about 0.7-1.2 grams per kilogram of body weight) and then roughly divide that into three portions (or the amount of meals and snacks you eat per day,) that gives you a reasonable distribution of protein throughout the day and avoid overload problems.

 This needs to be looked into on an individual basis.
 Many have an inability or lack the ability to breakdown and metabolise Lactose.
 The enzyme that’s needed is called Lactase and this is actually what is lacking.